anisoprint/aura-docs/docs/aura-connect/terminology/index.md

 ## Sources and Files

-A source (or a file), is .gcode file with an optional .auprojx file uploaded to Aura.Connect.
+A source (or a file), is a .gcode file with an optional .auprojx file uploaded to Aura.Connect.
 These units are used to create [Jobs](#jobs) in Aura.Connect

 ## Job queue

 Each printer has a job queue.
 When you create a job for some printer, it gets put into that printer's job queue.
 The first job in the queue will be displayed on the printer's screen.
-You can change the order of jobs for a printer in the [Job Inspector](/aura-connect/gui/#job-inspector)
+You can change the order of jobs for a printer in the [Job Inspector](/aura-connect/gui/#job-inspector) in Aura.Connect

 ## Telemetry

-Is a collection of data sent by a printer, including:
+Is a collection of data sent by a printer to Aura.Connect.
+This data includes:

 1. Build plate temperature
 2. Chamber temperature